K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-We can see the magic numbers are all off ? but not only that, it seems like the whole zip is messed up ?
-Maybe its not a broken ZIP challenge after all ... now what ? 🙃
+We can see the magic numbers are all off.
+Not only that, it seems like the whole zip is messed up.
+Maybe its not a broken ZIP challenge after all ... now what? 🙃

-Wait a minute ... could it be password protected ? ***Its at this moment another light bulb appeared💡***
+Wait a minute ... could it be password protected? ***Its at this moment another light bulb appeared💡***

-Earlier on when we decoded the base 64 string, where we thought we got trolled, the string `thisisnottheflag`!!
+Remember when we decoded the base 64 string?
+Where we thought we got trolled, We the obtained string `thisisnottheflag`.

-**It is not the flag, its the password for this tool !** 🤯🤯
+**It is not the flag, but it's the password for this tool !** 🤯🤯

 <br>